Skip to content

 Jobs: InfiniBand send bandwidth for OSU Micro-Benchmark

 InfiniBand send bandwidth for OSU Micro-Benchmark.
-In the point to point communication node hkn0201 send data while node hkn0202 only receives data (send bandwidth is zero).
+In the point to point communication node hkn0201 sends data while node hkn0202 only receives data (send bandwidth is zero).

 Jobs: InfiniBand receive bandwidth for OSU Micro-Benchmark